ffund/tcp-ip-essentials/lab-l2-bridge/learning-switch.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/EPpUnVKxc7E" frameborder="0" allowfullscreen></iframe>

-We can see that all five ping requests, which have as their destination the MAC address of node-2 (02:a0:6e:e0:58:93), were flooded out of the ports that node-3 and node-4 are connected to:
+We can see that all five ping requests, which have as their destination the MAC address of juliet (02:a0:6e:e0:58:93), were flooded out of the ports that hamlet and ophelia are connected to:

 ```
 18:31:50.359797 02:cd:b5:11:64:e2 > 02:a0:6e:e0:58:93, ethertype IPv4 (0x0800), length 98: 10.0.0.1 > 10.0.0.2: ICMP echo request, id 3612, seq 1, length 64